-Your vehicle has the seven-wire trailer towing harness.
-This harness may have a seven-pin universal heavy-duty trailer connector (if equipped with the trailering package) that is attached to a bracket on the hitch platform.
+Your vehicle may be equipped with the seven-wire trailer towing harness.
+This harness has a seven-pin universal heavy-duty trailer connector (if equipped with the trailering package) that is attached to a bracket on the hitch platform.
 If your vehicle is not equipped with the heavy-duty trailer connector, you may purchase one from your dealer.

 The seven-wire harness contains the following trailer circuits: